giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 __Note__: We don't enforce the cluster prefix (here: `test01-`), but it's a good practice to have it.

-As you can see the we're several applications already in the cluster.
-Most of the apps run directly in the workload cluster itself, but app operator runs in the cluster namespace and it's charge to actually deploy the apps in the workload cluster.
+You can see that several applications already exist for the workload cluster `test01`.
+Most of the apps run directly in the workload cluster itself.
+The operator which actually deploys the applications to the workload clusters is running on the management cluster and is called `app-operator`.
 Learn more about this process [in this guide]({{< relref "/vintage/platform-overview/app-platform/" >}}).

 ## Step 2: Install an ingress nginx controller